Vimpandra/sign-up-form/README.md

 # sign-up-form
-My sign-up-form project fot the Odin Project
+My sign-up-form for the Odin Project